siddhesh-kudtarkar/Student_Management_System_Python/README.md

         pip install mysql-connector requests matplotlib bs4

 **For Ubuntu/Debian users:**
-1. Install Python3 by running the following command in terminal: sudo apt-get install python3.
-By default, Debian, Ubuntu or any other Linux distributions come with Python pre-installed.
+1. By default, Debian, Ubuntu or any other Linux distributions come with Python pre-installed.
 2. To install Python3's Tkinter GUI library and Python Package Installer (pip), run the following command in the terminal:

         sudo apt-get install python3-tk tk-dev python3-pip